a-r-m-i-n/dce/Documentation/UsersManual/Index.rst

 The configuration for the fields is stored in Flexform (XML) format.
 Look for TCEforms in the Flexforms section of the :ref:`T3DataStructure <t3api:t3ds>` documentation to get detailed information for the definition of the field configuration.
 To make it a bit easier there is a select box with some of the most used possible input field types.
 If you select one entry the corresponding Flexform XML code is inserted in the configuration input field.

-For fields of the types group, select or inline, there are additional configuration attributes available.
+For fields of the types *group*, *select* or *inline*, there are additional configuration attributes available.
 These attributes are boolean values, that are activated with a value of 1.

 **dce_load_schema**